eulersson/taconez/docs/development.md

 - Code would not reside in my powerful computer.
 - I would have to sync from that Raspberry Pi to the rest of them.

-### Discarded Alternative Method 3: Network Volume Binding
+### Discarded Alternative 3: Network Volume Binding

 We could bind a folder from the Raspberry Pi and make it available in the LAN (local) network with `NFS` or `SMB` or if I'm outside the local network I could use an encrypted